nikolaik/docker-python-nodejs/README.md

 - pipenv: latest
 - poetry: latest

-## Tags
+## 🏷 Tags
-To use a specific combination of python and node.js see the following table of available image tags.
+To use a specific combination of Python and Node.js see the following table of available image tags.

 Tag | Python version | Node.js version | Distro
 --- | --- | --- | ---